vglu/splitter/README.md

 # splitter
-split text file for chunks
+split text file for chunks, split csv big file

 Task: Split a big text file for a smallest parts for import, for example